OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 Yes.
 The same logic is applied to accounts as deployment targets.

-For more information refer to [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+For more information refer toÂ [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).

 ### Can I deploy a mixture of projects to my tenants?

 Yes, you can connect your tenants to as many or as few projects as you desire.
-The tenant-to-project/environment connection for each tenant can be configured individually, allowing you to connect each tenant to the projects and environments they require.
-For more information refer to [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+The tenant-to-project/environment connection for each tenant can be configured individually, allowing you to connect each tenant to the projects and environments they require.Â For more information refer toÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Can I provide my tenants with a staging and production environment?

 Yes, simply connect the tenant to a project and any number of environments that project can deploy into.
-For more information refer to [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer toÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Can I configure a standard set of variables that are required by each tenant like an alias or contact details?